 Contrary to the role of LPS in promoting bacterial survival in planta, the immune systems of plants have also evolved to recognize the LPS structure and mount a basal defense response to counteract bacterial invasion (Dow et al., 2000; Newman et al., 2000).
-LPS is considered a

-Pathogen Associated Molecular Pattern (PAMP).
-PAMPs, also known as Microbial Associated Molecular Patterns (MAMPs), are conserved molecular signatures that are often structural components of the pathogen (ie. LPS, flagellin, fungal chitin, etc.).
+LPS is considered a Pathogen Associated Molecular Pattern (PAMP).
+PAMPs, also known as Microbial Associated Molecular Patterns (MAMPs), are conserved molecular signatures that are often structural components of the pathogen (ie. LPS, flagellin, etc.).
 These PAMPs are recognized by the host as "non-self" and can be potent elicitors of the basal defense response.
 This line of defense against invading pathogens is referred to as PAMP triggered immunity (PTI) and represents the initial layer of defense against pathogen ingress (Nicaise et al., 2009).
 PTI is well studied in both mammalian and plant hosts.
 However, little is known about the mechanisms involved in perception of the LPS PAMP in grapevine, particularly the Xf LPS PAMP.
 Xf is introduced by its insect vector directly into the xylem, a non-living tissue, which cannot mount a defense response on its own.
 However, in other systems, profound changes do occur in the adjacent living parenchyma cells upon infection suggesting that these cells communicate with the xylem and are capable of recognizing the presence of a pathogen (Hilaire et al., 2001).
 The plant immune system can recognize several regions of the LPS structure, including the conserved lipid A and core polysaccharide components (Newman et al., 2007; Silipo et al., 2005).
 Bacteria can also circumvent the host's immune system by altering the structure of their LPS molecule.
 Specifically, bacteria can display different O-antigen profiles by varying the extent of polymerization or by completely abolishing synthesis of the O-antigen depending on the environment and developmental phase of the cell (Bergman et al., 2006; Guerry et al., 2002; Lerouge & Vanderleyden, 2002).
 We speculate that during the interaction between Xf and a susceptible grapevine host, the bacterium's long chain, rhamnose-rich O-antigen shields the conserved lipid A and core-oligosaccharide regions of the LPS molecule from being recognized by the grapevine immune system, providing an opportunity for it to subvert the basal defense response and establish itself in the host.
-A similar scenario occurs in E. coli, where truncation of the O-antigen caused an increased sensitivity to serum suggesting the full length O-antigen provides a masking effect towards the host immune system (Duerr et al., 2009; Guo et al., 2005).
-Salmonella enterica subsp. enterica sv.
-(S.) Typhimurium also possesses an O-antigen that aids in evasion of the murine immune system (Duerr et al., 2009).
+A similar scenario occurs in E. coli, where truncation of the Oantigen caused an increased sensitivity to serum suggesting the full length O-antigen provides a masking effect towards the host immune system (Duerr et al., 2009; Guo et al., 2005).

 Our main aim is to further explore the role of LPS, specifically focusing on the O-antigen moiety, in the interaction between Xf and the grapevine host and to use this information to develop and evaluate an environmentally sound preventative application for PD.
-We hypothesize that the LPS molecule contributes not only to biofilm formation but also modulates the host's perception of Xf infection.
+In addition to its contribution to biofilm formation, we hypothesized that the LPS molecule also modulates the host's perception of Xf infection.
 The Xf O-antigen mutant we currently have provides a unique platform designed to test this hypothesis.
 The fundamental goal is to elucidate the mechanism(s) that Xf uses to infect the grapevine host and exploit this knowledge to evaluate the use of LPS structural variants as a preventative treatment for control of PD.